mikemorris/blockblaster/README.md

 # redisgame

-Game server (and client) written in Node.js using Socket.IO RedisStore and a Redis layer for persistance.
-Bundled node_redis module with an altered package.json to remove hiredis dependency for Nodejitsu/SmartOS compatibility.
+Game server and client written in Node.js using Socket.IO RedisStore and a Redis layer for persistance.
+Abstracts control interface to support customizable keybindings and gyroscope controls on supported devices.